(Corrects location of Burkhead’s home in third paragraph)

 North Korea is currently holding two Korean-American academics and a missionary, as well as three South Korean nationals who were doing missionary work.

-Additional reporting by James Pearson in SEOUL; Writing by Tony Munroe; Editing by Lincoln Feast
+Additional reporting by James Pearson in SEOUL and David Brunnstrom in Washington; Editing by Lincoln Feast, Robert Birsel